bminer/node-mysql-queues/README.md

 * If I'm a client.query() call or a Queue.execute() call...
 	* If a Queue is currently executing
 		* Place me on the main queue to be executed
-	* Execute me now
+	* Otherwise, Execute me now
 		* Run all queries in the Queue in order
 		* Wait for all query callbacks to complete
 			* If the callback added more queries to this Queue, then jump to "Execute me now"
 			* Otherwise
 				* If this Queue is a transaction that has not been committed
 					* Commit it now and issue a warning message.
-				* Return control to the main queue by executing all queued queries
+				* Then, Return control to the main queue by executing all queued queries

 ## API